Akuli/python-tutorial/introduction.md

 # Quick introduction to this tutorial

 I started writing a full Python tutorial, but I stopped when I realized that it would be a lot of work.
-Instead, I'm currently combining it with links to other free tutorials, so some day it should be all you need to get started with Python.
+Instead, I started adding links to other free tutorials.
+Since much of this is collected from different places around the Internet, you will end up reading about some things twice.
+Just skip them and move on :)

-Everything in this tutorial contains a lot of examples, and the tutorial should be easy to follow.
+Everything in this tutorial contains lots of examples, and the tutorial should be easy to follow.
 But what should you do if you don't understand something the first time you read it?

 1. Read the example code and the explanation for it again.
 2. Try the example yourself.
 3. If you still don't understand, please [tell me](contact-me.md).
-I want to improve the tutorial so other readers won't have the same problem as you did.
+I want to improve the tutorial so other readers won't have the same problem you had.

 One of the most important things with learning to program is to **not fear mistakes**.
 If you make a mistake, your computer will not